botmaster/pascal-achard.com/content/en/index.md

 ![Image site 'Zégut PG'](/images/content/zégut-pg.webp){width="1024" height="620" loading="lazy"}

-Zégut PG is a web application that allows me to create Spotify playlists from the podcast episodes of the {link} show presented by Francis Zégut & Marjorie Hache.
+Zégut PG is a web application that allows me to create Spotify playlists from the podcast episodes of the RTL2 Pop-Rock Station show presented by Francis Zégut & Marjorie Hache.
 It's also an excuse for me to play around with Vue.js and the Spotify API 🤓.
 I talk about it [here](https://www.linkedin.com/pulse/z%25C3%25A9gut-pg-cr%25C3%25A9ez-des-playlists-spotify-%25C3%25A0-partir-de-l%25C3%25A9mission-achard).

 #### Pascal is listening

 [https://pascal-is-listening.onrender.com/](https://pascal-is-listening.onrender.com/){target="_blank" rel="noopener" loading="lazy"}

+> <span class="mr-2">👉</span>  <span class="font-rubik-medium font-medium text-primary">Please note</span>
+>
+> This application is a technical test.
+The Redis server may be in standby mode.
+You may have to wait a few seconds for the application to wake up.

 ![Image 'pascal is listening'](/images/content/pascal-is-listening.webp){width="1024" height="620" loading="lazy"}